Boat Test

 The Absolute 56 Fly is one of the cleverest boats in the sector and uses the available space on board brilliantly.
 It's IPS only, though, so if you don't want pods it's not for you.
 The reward is outstanding internal packaging including a very clever VIP double with the bed mounted facing forward on the centreline, creating one of the best guest cabins in the sector.
 It won't age as gracefully as the Princes but in terms of quality and attention to detail, Absolute is right up there these days.

-Considering a new boat?
+Considering a new yacht?
 Explore Princess' entire current range to find the model that best suits your needs, and compare it with alternatives from competitors to ensure you make the perfect choice.

 Specifications & Performance